joannae05/joannae05/README.md

 ---

 ## 🚀 Projects
-🔹 **Codifica** — AI-powered coding support tool for Spanish-speaking learners.
+🔹 **Codifica** — An AI-powered coding support tool designed to help Spanish-speaking beginners learn to code.
+It provides real-time explanations, resources, and support — helping bridge the language gap in tech.

 ---

 ## 💡 A little about me
-Colombian-American 🇨🇴 | FGLI student ✨
+Colombian-American | FGLI student
-I love coding, dancing 🎶, roller skating 🛼, and anime 🎬.
-Always learning & building something new 💜
+I love building projects that have **real community impact**, collaborating with peers, and always learning something new.
+When I’m not coding, you’ll probably find me dancing, roller skating, or watching anime.

 ---